 All platforms are monitored between 9am and 5pm, Monday to Friday.

 Families Outside’s Group Work and Peer Support service encourages families to work together and learn from one another’s lived experience.
 Sessions are continuing and are currently taking place on Zoom.
-Further information is available here.
+Further information is available is available here.

 What is the Scottish Prison Service doing to prevent the spread of COVID-19 and protect my family member’s health?